-Celestun is a small beach town in Mexico’s Yucatan province where you can relax on the beach, explore the Ria Celestun mangroves, and potentially see thousands of flamingos all in the same day.
+Celestun is a small beach town in Mexico’s Yucatan province where you can relax on the beach, explore the Ria Celestun mangroves, and potentially see thousands of flamingos all in the same day (an amazing experience that makes our list of the best things to do in Mexico).

 In just five minutes, this quick guide to Celestun will give you all the information you need to make the most of your trip!